Life Saving, a series of gestures during a residency located at Three Cliff's Bay in The Gower, South Wales, 2014

 Her work can take the form of instructions, performance for the camera and in situ, gestures, interventions, video and text.
 Past work has been participatory, collaborative and often process based or ephemeral.
 More recently an ongoing pain condition has led to exploring new avenues of practice which are less taxing on her body, including painting, printmaking, stitch and embroidery.

 Annie's work can been seen in galleries, at conferences, live art events and in public spaces.
-Recently she has been inhabiting masks fabricated into bird extensions, including movement and gestures.
-In addition, she has been investigating urban and rural geology including red sandstone, using the action of mark making, through rubbing and scarifying.
+She has been known to inhabit masks fabricated into bird extensions, and walk the Old Red Sandstone places of Pembrokeshire, using actions such as mark making, rubbing and scarifying.
 These small works explore surface, decay and imperfection in layers, particularly cracks in pavements, continuing an ongoing concern around fragile surfaces and hidden depths.

 She has developed workshops with children and adults, has curated and developed live art events and is particularly interested in working in collaboration with other artists and across disciplines, past collaborations can be seen here.